Zeusmallan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -L "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. grep ^'[[:aplpha:]]' /etc/ssh/sshd_config Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr 'Ac' 'Ze' Replace all characters A and c from input to Z and e respectively.
+grep -L "bin" /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. grep ^'[[:aplpha:]]' /etc/ssh/sshd_config Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr 'Ac' 'Ze' Replace all characters A and c from input to Z and e respectively. tr -d 'Cc' Create a script that removes all letters c and C from input rev script that reverse its input.